graphql-python/graphene/docs/relay/connection.rst

 You can create connection fields in any Connection, in case any ObjectType that implements ``Node`` will have a default Connection.

+The resolver of a connection field should return a list of objects of the announced type.
+Those objects will automatically be wrapped in the edge and node structure of the connection.

 .. code:: python

     class Faction(graphene.ObjectType):